 They say the road to recovery can be a long one and I know the true meaning of those words, often the road is long and bumpy, you can take a few wrong turns and even be directed the wrong way.
 What’s important is you don’t give up but you carry on until you get to where you want to be.

-After believing I was dying of some horrible illness for many months I now sat in disbelief as the nurse explained to me it was panic attacks and anxiety that had turned me from a bight, bubbly girl into a shadow of the person I use to be, thin and weak with dark circled eyes and a empty feeling inside.
+After believing I was dying of some horrible illness for many months I now sat in disbelief as the nurse explained to me it was panic attacks and anxiety that had turned me from a bight, bubbly girl into a shadow of the person I use to be, thin and weak, with dark circled eyes, an empty feeling inside.

-The lovely nurse at A&E had stayed with me until I was able to go home but she assured me that the mental health crisis team would call in the morning and I would be offered help.
+The lovely nurse at accident and emergency had stayed with me until I was able to go home but she assured me that the mental health crisis team would call in the morning and I would be offered help.

-Finally I had a letter and was told that a CPN in my area had been assigned to me, that she would do a home visit and an assessment to see what support I needed.
+Finally I had a letter and was told that a Community Psychiatric Nurse (CPN) in my area had been assigned to me, that she would do a home visit and an assessment to see what support I needed.
 So I eagerly waited for the CPN to come, I desperately wanted to start the road back to health and sort out this ‘anxiety’ for me and my family.

 Sometimes you just know that your not going to find the answers you need and that’s how I felt with the very first visit of the CPN.